 Once you have the plugin installed & activated, go to Settings > Permalink to configure.

 You can rename the login URL, registration URL, lost password URL, logout URL & authentication redirects.
-Authentication redirects are the URLs which users will be redirected to after loggin in or logging out.
+Authentication redirects are the URLs which users will be redirected to after logging in or logging out.
 A simple tweak in this area can be very effective for your WordPress blog branding & security.

 From a security perspective, it’s a good idea to change your WP-admin login URL to make it hard for hackers to guess.